Azure/BlobNFS-wsl2/README.md

 5. Mount blob nfs storage container to WSL and map it via Samba on a drive that you can access from windows:

 > **Note**
+> - The user who mounts the drive is the only one who can access the drive from Windows Explorer.
+If you are normal user and you mount using admin credentials, then you will not be able to access the drive from Windows Explorer.
 > - The module uses default mount options to mount the blob nfs storage container.
 If you want to use custom mount options, you can provide the complete mount command as a parameter to the Mount-WSLBlobNFS cmdlet.
-> - MountDrive parameter is optional.
-If not provided, the drive will be automatically assigned.
-> - Check ```Get-Help -Full -Name Mount-WSLBlobNFS``` for more examples.
+Check ```Get-Help -Full -Name Mount-WSLBlobNFS``` for more examples.

 ```powershell
 Mount-WSLBlobNFS -RemoteMount "<account-name>.blob.core.windows.net:/<account-name>/<container-name>"